joelfern/TimeTracker/README.md

 # TimeTracker
 ## by RadialSpark, LLC.

-TimeTracker is a basic application provides a fully-functioning foundation for customized time-tracking on Heroku that syncs back to Salesforce.
+TimeTracker is a basic application which provides a fully-functioning foundation for customized time-tracking on Heroku that syncs back to Salesforce.
 It is built on an evolution of the MEAN stack that we are calling the PLAN stack: PostgreSQL, Loopback, Angular 2, and Node.js.

 ### Deploy